colorfy-software/react-native-gigya-sdk/README.md

 <summary>See steps</summary>
 <br>

-- Add the following line to your `ios/Podfile`:
+1. Add the following line to your `ios/Podfile`:

 ```sh
 pod 'Gigya'
 ```

-- Run
+2. From `/ios`, run:

 ```sh
 pod install
 ```

-- If you don't already one, via Xcode, add a `.swift` to your Xcode project and accept to `Create Bridging Header`:
+3. If you don't already one, via Xcode, add a `.swift` file to your Xcode project and accept to `Create Bridging Header`:

 ```swift
 //